Home Health Taking Antibiotics Safely

 Antibiotic resistance occurs when bacteria develop ways to protect themselves against antibiotics.

-“If you keep using the same antibiotics routinely, the bugs basically mutate, and they can live through antibiotic treatment,” immunologist and thoracic surgeon Dr. Hooman Noorchashm told Drugwatch.
+“If you keep using the same antibiotics routinely, the bugs mutate, and they can live through antibiotic treatment,” immunologist and thoracic surgeon Dr. Hooman Noorchashm told Drugwatch.

 Common antibiotics and resistant infections include: